Structural study of TATB under detonation-induced shock conditions: Abstract

 \section{Abstract}

-We explore the response of the insensitive high explosive (IHE) 1,3,5-Triamino-2,4,6-trinitrobenzene (TATB) under detonation-induced shock conditions using $in-situ$ synchrotron X-ray diffraction in the 100 ns time scale using either a conventional or a colliding detonation drive.
-In all of the detonation experiments on various sizes and morphologies of TATB, we observe an extended stability of the TATB triclinic crystal structure.
-As the detonation front passes through the TATB, x-ray diffraction indicates a portion of the TATB exhibits a compression up to 30+ GPa, followed subsequently by a pressure release and continued decomposition over a few hundred nanoseconds.
-Likewise, for colliding detonation-driven shock compression of single crystals of TATB, a significant portion of the triclinic crystal structure appears to be stable up to 60+ GPa.
-Conversely, in similar detonations of a LLM-105 PBX, x-ray diffraction is simply indicative of decomposition without the apparent compression and slow decomposition seen in TATB.
-The results indicate the surprising resilience of TATB under these high-pressure, temperature and shock conditions, providing a baseline for understanding the insensitivity of TATB that is considered the industry standard for an insensitive high explosive.
+We explore the response of the insensitive high explosive (IHE) 1,3,5-Triamino-2,4,6-trinitrobenzene (TATB) under detonation-induced shock conditions using $in-situ$ synchrotron X-ray diffraction in the100 ns time-scales, using either a conventional or a colliding detonation drive.
+In all of the detonation experiments on various sizes and morphologies of TATB, we observe an extended stability of the TATB crystal structure.
+As the detonation front passes through TATB, X-ray diffraction indicates a portion of the TATB exhibits a compression up to 30+ GPa, followed subsequently by a pressure release and continued decomposition over a few hundred nanoseconds.
+Likewise, for colliding detonation-driven shock compression of single crystals of TATB, a significant portion of crystalline TATB appears to be stable up to 60+ GPa.
+Conversely, in similar detonations of an LLM-105 polymer-bonded explosive, X-ray diffraction is simply indicative of fast decomposition without the apparent compression and slow decomposition seen in TATB.
+The results indicate the surprising resilience of TATB under these high-pressure, temperature and shock conditions, providing a baseline for understanding the insensitivity of TATB.
 The results also provide intriguing information for the extended reaction zone in TATB, and the hot-spot mechanisms for initiating and propagating detonation in this uniquely insensitive explosive.